Ober Ost: Communication with locals

 There were many problems with communication with local persons within the Ober Ost.
 Among the upper-class locals, the soldiers could get by with French or German, and in large villages, the Jewish population would speak German or Yiddish, "which the Germans would somehow comprehend".
 In the rural areas and amongst peasant populations soldiers had to rely on interpreters who spoke Lithuanian, Latvian or Polish.
-The language problems were not helped by the thinly-stretched administrations, which would sometimes number 100 men in areas as large as Rhode Island.
+The language problems were not helped by the thinly-stretched administrations, which would sometimes number 100 men in areas as large as Luxembourg.
 The clergy at times had to be relied upon to spread messages to the masses since that was an effective way of spreading a message to people who speak a different language.
 A young officer-administrator named Vagts related that he listened (through a translator) to a sermon by a priest who told his congregation to stay off highways after nightfall, hand in firearms and not to have anything to do with Bolshevist agents, exactly as Vagts had told him to do earlier.